Children at Risk

-CHILDREN AT RISK is a 501(c)(3) non-profit organization that drives changes for children through research, education, and influencing public policy.
-Founded in the year of 1989 in Houston, Texas and with an office opened in North Texas in 2011, the organization focuses on the well-being of children and educates legislators on the importance of solving children's issues while at the same time focusing on a variety of issues, and the primary issues are human trafficking, food insecurity, education, and parenting.
-CHILDREN AT RISK also has a North Texas office in Dallas,Texas.
-Some of CHILDREN AT RISK's previous primary issues were juvenile justice, mental health, and Latino children.
+Children At Risk is a 501(c)(3) non-profit organization that drives changes for children through research, education, and influencing public policy.
+Founded in 1989 in Houston, Texas and with an office opened in North Texas in 2011, the organization focuses on the well-being of children and educates legislators on the importance of solving children's issues.
+Its primary issues are human trafficking, food insecurity, education, and parenting.
+Children At Risk also has a North Texas office in Dallas, Texas.
+Some of Children At Risk's previous primary issues were juvenile justice, mental health, and Latino children.

 The mission is to improve the quality of life for children through strategic research, public policy analysis, education, collaboration, and advocacy.
 The organization strives to make children's needs a priority and to ensure ample resources are available for children and their families to thrive.